syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridDateTimeColumn

 The [SfDatarGrid.GridDateTimeColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridDateTimeColumn.html) is derived from `SfDataGrid.GridColumn` thereby inheriting all the properties of `SfDataGrid.GridColumn`.
 It displays the date information as the content of a column.
 To create `SfDatarGrid.GridDateTimeColumn` in SfDataGrid, the property corresponding to the column in the underlying collection must be of type DateTime.
 You can enable or disable editing for the particular column by setting the [GridColumn.AllowEditing](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~AllowEditing.html) property to true or false.
 In the editing mode it displays [SfDatePicker](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDatePicker.html) element which is derived from the [Xamarin.Forms.DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/).
+The `SfDatePicker` enables you to scroll through a list of dates between the [GridDateTimeColumn.MinimumDate](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridDateTimeColumn~MinimumDate.html) and [GridDateTimeColumn.MaximumDate](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridDateTimeColumn~MaximumDate.html) and select one from it.

 {% tabs %}
 {% highlight xaml %}